HTTPArchive/almanac.httparchive.org/src/content/en/2021/third-parties.md

 #### Popular third parties and their impact on main thread

-Looking at main-thread blocking, it also doesn't look too bad:
+Lighthouse has a [Reduce the impact of third-party code](https://web.dev/third-party-summary/) audit which checks if all third parties on a page contribute to [more than 250ms of main thread time](https://web.dev/third-party-summary/#how-the-lighthouse-audit-for-third-party-code-fails).
+Checking the pages which fail this audit, and then the third parties that are used on these failing pages we see the following:

 {{ figure_markup(
   image="third-parties-popular-third-parties-main-thread-impact.png",
   caption="Top 15 third parties impact on the main thread.", description="Bar chart showing the percentage of third-party usage which blocks the main thread for the top 15 third parties.
-Google Analytics is render blocking on 9.95% of pages that used it, Google Fonts is 0.01%, Google/Doubleclick Ads is 20.00%, Other Google APIs/SDKs is 13.12%, Google Tag Manager is 11.53%, Google CDN is 30.85%, Facebook is 24.94%, Cloudflare CDN is 6.07%, YouTube is 69.74%, Bootstrap CDN is 0.01%, Google Maps is 50.45%, JSDelivr CDN is 8.48%, jQuery CDN is 15.15%, FontAwesome CDN is 0.79%, Adobe Tag Manager is 6.93%", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTkT-CF5-NB7Oatd6XZq_08EoMGfiygKZtW4OwVivaaW3cIlt3ZcWNBtOdNePD_nKzkvb2nMlhWOX6g/pubchart?oid=1466249466&format=interactive", width=600, height=585,
+Google Analytics contributes to a main-thread blocking audit fail 70.97% of pages that used it, Google Fonts is 65.69%, Google/DoubleClick Ads is 80.43%, Other Google APIs/SDKs is 80.43%, Google Tag Manager is 84.12%, Google CDN is 79.61%, Facebook is 84.40%, Cloudflare CDN is 73.37%, YouTube is 90.19%, Bootstrap CDN is 69.45%, Google Maps is 84.00%, JSDelivr CDN is 80.48%, jQuery CDN is 73.10%, FontAwesome CDN is 69.52%, Adobe Tag Manager is 94.52%", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTkT-CF5-NB7Oatd6XZq_08EoMGfiygKZtW4OwVivaaW3cIlt3ZcWNBtOdNePD_nKzkvb2nMlhWOX6g/pubchart?oid=1466249466&format=interactive", width=600, height=585,